Preposition – “For”

 (You are the one who will have the sandwich, and for introduces the agent.)

-The chef prepared a special dish for the VIP guest to savor.
+The chef prepared a special dish for the VIP guests to savour.

-(The VIP guest is the one who will savor the dish, and for introduces the agent.)
+(The VIP guest is the one who will savour the dish, and for introduces the agent.)

 In each of these sentences, for is used to indicate the person or entity for whom the action expressed by the infinitive is intended or performed.